Decentralized-ID/decentralized-id.github.io/README.md

+# Awesome Decentralized ID
-# Awesome Decentralized, Self-Sovereign, and Blockchain Identity Resources v0.4
+## Self-Sovereign, Blockchain Identity, and DID Resources v0.4

 Grattitude to those who are working to make our identity experience, and the world, a better place.